Abdulaziz-Alrashidi/CNN_RNNAD_prototype/README.md

 This project demonstrates the end-to-end engineering of a convolutional neural network (CNN) trained from scratch on the Tiny ImageNet dataset, which consists of 200 classes with 64×64 images.

 The primary goal is **not** to achieve state-of-the-art performance, transfer learning can achieve higher accuracy.
-Instead, this project focuses on **practical engineering**: from data preprocessing, model design, and experimentation, to deployment on AWS.
+Instead, this project focuses on practical engineering: from data preprocessing, model design, and experimentation, to deployment on AWS.

 The current trained model achieves a **validation accuracy of ~42%**, which is consistent with models trained from scratch on Tiny ImageNet.
 Further experimentation is ongoing, and validation accuracy will be updated as improvements are made.